 While present in a Nursing Aide course, students must maintain a professional appearance as required for a healthcare setting.
 They must achieve satisfactory grades in all components of theory, laboratory skills and clinical hours to receive a certificate of completion.

 Students must meet admission requirements prior to acceptance, which will be reviewed during the application process.
 A high school diploma or GED is required to enroll in the program.

 A Federal Criminal History Record Information (CHRI) background check must be obtained and free of Prohibitive Offenses as cited in Act 14.
 Additionally, an FBI check is required for applicants who have not resided in Pennsylvania for a full two years.

 Accuplacer testing must be at a 9th grade level.

-For Admission requirements, prospective applicants interested in enrolling should contact Maggie Prudente, Nurse Aide Program Coordinator at firstname.lastname@example.org or (570) 961-7897
+For Admission requirements, prospective applicants interested in enrolling also can contact Maggie Prudente, Nurse Aide Program Coordinator at firstname.lastname@example.org or (570) 961-7897.

 Lackawanna College is approved by the Pennsylvania State Department of Education to grant bachelor’s degrees, associate degrees, and professional certificates and is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, which is designated as a National Accrediting Agency by the U.S. Office of Education.